awwx/meteor-wiki/Home.md

 ### How To Contribute

 Contributing doesn't necessarily mean working on Meteor internals.
 See the [Get Involved page on meteor.com](http://www.meteor.com/get-involved) for a starter list of ways to contribute.
+You might also want to check out the [Meteor Roadmap](http://roadmap.meteor.com).

 To contribute code to Meteor core, submit a pull request.
 Follow the [Contributor Guidelines](https://github.com/meteor/meteor/wiki/Contributor-Guidelines), please!